We officially have a kid at college. I don’t think you can ever be fully ready for this reality.

 Have Your Meaniful Talks Before You Get to the Dorm

-Once you arrive at the dorm it’s really busy and everyone is trying to unload and set up as quickly as possible.
-There is also a good chance that their roommate’s family will be in the room as well when you arrive.
+Once you arrive at the dorm it’s a bit chaotic.
+Everyone is trying to unload and set up as quickly as possible.
+There’s a good chance that their roommate’s family will also be in the room when you arrive.

-Our family had a special time at the house with hugs, meaningful words, prayers, and tears before we drove to college.
+Our family had a special time at the house with hugs, meaningful words, prayers, and tears, before we left for his college.
 I also took advantage of the time in his car while his dad drove our car.

-Having the time together as a family really helped make it easier to say goodbye later.
+Having the time together as a family before our arrival helped make it easier to say goodbye later.

-It’s going to be an adjustment for our family with part of our heart living away but we know he has great things ahead of him.
+It’s an adjustment for your family with part of your heart living away but know they have great things ahead of them.

-His growing up is our growing up too.
+Their growing up is your growing up too.